Samsung Galaxy S22: price, pre-orders, release date, specs

 So, plenty of rumours and leaks to digest.
 Weighing up whether to buy the S21 or wait until 2022 for the new flagship?
 Overall, it certainly sounds like the S22 will be a solid improvement on the Galaxy S21.

-The upgraded five lens camera sounds like it could be a big draw for photography fans, while the potential for mobile gaming sounds pretty.
+The upgraded five lens camera sounds like it could be a big draw for photography fans, while the potential for mobile gaming sounds pretty exciting.
 Super-fast charging could come in handy, too.

 Then again, the five-star Samsung Galaxy S21 has been out a while and with prices starting to drop off, it could prove too tempting to resist.
 And let's not forget that Apple is due to launch the iPhone 13 in September.
 Decisions, decisions...